Ege686/Neural-Network-for-Unity/README.md

 It is a neural network brain(AI) for anything in Unity

-If you want to something think in Unity you can attach this script to it.
+If you want to make something think in Unity you can attach the NeuralNetwork.cs script to it.
 But you need to write some basic commands in another script.
 Don't worry it is easy to use.

 Before first step:
  The input and target output values need to be float list.
 And they have to be 2 dimension lists.